kroitor/gjk.c/README.md

                              ·
 ```

-GJK says that if we're able to enclose the Origin within the resulting shape, then two original shapes must have collided.
+GJK says that if we're able to enclose the Origin within the resulting shape, then two initial shapes must have collided.
 We immediately see, that this shape actually contains the Origin.
-Therefore we can visually confirm that our original rectangle `ABCD` indeed intersects our original triangle `EFG`.
+Therefore we can visually confirm that our initial rectangle `ABCD` indeed intersects our initial triangle `EFG`.

 Now, remember, in 1D to determine whether the resulting segment contains the Origin we check if a primitive inequality `leftEndpoint < Origin < rightEndpoint` holds.
 So we could think of it as if the segment *surrounds* the Origin from all sides of 1D space (from both left and right, as there are only 2 relative sides in one dimension on our sketch).
 In 1D for an object to be able to surround any point (the Origin is the zero point on a number line), that object must itself consist of at least two of its own points (in other words, it must be a segment defined by its two points on a number line).
 Therefore the 1D-version is trying to build a simplex of two endpoints (a segment on a number line).
 And then it checks whether the Origin is contained within the resulting segment.

 To determine if the Origin is enclosed by the resulting difference shape in 2D the algorithm tries to build a 2D-version of a simplex, that is the simplest possible 2D-shape or figure in two-dimensional space which can contain points inside itself.
 The simplest possible definition of any area on a plane is, ofcourse, a triangle, a minimal set of three points, which can be combined into a shape in our planar space.
-So while calculating the difference the GJK algorithm actually builds various triangles from three of all difference points of two original shapes and then checks whether that triangular-simplex-shape actually contains the Origin or not.
+So while calculating the difference the GJK algorithm actually builds various triangles from three of all difference points of two initial shapes and then checks whether that triangular-simplex-shape actually contains the Origin or not.
 If not, it tries again, until it finally manages to enclose the Origin with any three points of the resulting difference set.
 If it is not able to build such a triangle from any three points of the difference set even after checking all combinations of points, then there was no collision of rectangle `ABCD` with triangle `EFG`.

 ... to be continued soon )